 2-Day New Orleans History Lover’s Tour

-In 2018, New Orleans celebrated it Tricentennial, 300 years of innovative music, imaginative cuisine, and fascinating traditions.
+In 2018, New Orleans celebrated its Tricentennial, 300 years of innovative music, imaginative cuisine, and fascinating traditions.
 We are a gumbo of cultures, all worthy of celebration.
 Come learn about them on this 2-day History Lover's Tour of the French Quarter and beyond.
-Before you start, read a little about the History of New Orleans.
+Before you start your self-guided tour, read a little about the History of New Orleans.

 Check into Hotel Provincial, 1024 Chartres, Street